Zhong Shanshan’s CCTV Interview: From Oriental Leaf to Tea Industry, Nongfu Spring Aims to Move Upstream

 In response to this question from the host, Zhong Shanshan did not provide a direct answer but instead told the story of how Nongfu Spring began growing oranges in Gan'nan.

-In 2007, Anyuan in Ganzhou had a bumper harvest, but prices were only 5 jiao per catty.
+In 2007, Anyuan in Ganzhou had a bumper orange harvest, but prices were only 5 jiao per catty.
 The locals hoped that Nongfu Spring would build a juice factory to improve the income levels of farmers.
 After tasting the local oranges, Zhong Shanshan decided to establish a presence in southern Jiangxi and began researching how to grow better oranges.

 However, Nongfu Spring encountered a series of setbacks, including incorrect factory locations, wrong choices of orange varieties, and mistakes in production line introductions.
 “Life's richness comes from stepping into one pitfall after another.”
 These valuable experiences of “stepping into pitfalls” became the driving force behind Zhong Shanshan's continued development of the orange industry in southern Jiangxi.